Ynet.dev

 button:ui { background:#FFF; }

-The custom :ui selector applies to both, :focus and :hover.
-This allows easily setting up the same styles for mouse and keyboard interaction.
+The custom :ui selector applies to :focus and/or :hover depending on the input device.
+This allows easily setting up the same styles for mouse, keyboard and touch interaction.

 $red = #F00; body { color:$red; }